38 Idioms About Missing Someone

 Other ways to say: Tough to leave, don’t want to part

-31. On my mind
+31. On My Mind

-Example Sentence:
+Example Sentences:

 • You’ve been on my mind all week.